How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Showing companies within 60 miles of Springfield, MO

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Missouri's Missouri Crime Victims Compensation Program (up to $25,000) may also help — contact the program to verify cleanup coverage.
+If the event was a violent crime, Missouri's Missouri Crime Victims Compensation Program may also help — contact the program to verify cleanup coverage.

 Missouri does not list crime-scene cleanup as a covered expense.
 Cleanup costs may need to be pursued through offender restitution or homeowners insurance.
 Applications go through the Missouri Attorney General's Office (573-526-6006).
 Deadline: within 2 years of the crime.
 Victims of violent crime and surviving family members.
 Must report crime to law enforcement promptly.